Philippines travel guide

 Contacts: Tel: +63 (0)2 833 1180.

-Transfer between terminals: There is a free airport shuttle bus between terminals for passengers catching connecting flights; otherwise, travellers need to pay a fee to use the HMG transport shuttle.
+Transfer between terminals: There is a free airport shuttle bus between terminals for passengers catching connecting flights.

-Getting to the city: The Metro-Rail Transit station at Baclaran is nearby the airport, and trains run regularly; there is an airport shuttle that operates between the airport and the station.
+Getting to the city: The Metro-Rail Transit station is nearby the airport, and trains run regularly; travellers should disembark at EDSA-Taft station where there is an airport shuttle that operates between the airport and the station.
 There's also a city bus service that leaves from outside the arrivals areas of Terminal 1 and Terminal 2.
+A jeepney can take passengers to Terminal 3, or one can make use of the airport shuttle service.

-Car rental: Car rental is available from Europcar, Avis, Hertz and National desks, among others.
+Car rental: Car rental is available from Europcar, Avis and National desks, among others.

 Airport Taxis: Yellow metered taxi cabs leave from the stands outside each terminal.